-Instrumentation would be installed in the dam abutments, dam embankments, and downstream of the dams.
+Instrumentation would be installed in the dam abutments, dam embankments, and downstream of the dams for the purposes of monitoring.
 The objectives of instrumenting the dams include developing physical data for comparison to assumptions made for the design analyses, anticipated behavior based during the studies, and monitoring of dam performance during construction, first filling of the reservoir, and long-term operation of the Project.

 The types and locations of instrumentation would be selected to measure specific engineering parameters, including deformation, seepage flows, piezometric levels, pore-water pressure, and seismic response.
 Types of instrumentation could include piezometers, inclinometers, extensometers, survey monuments, weirs, and strong motion accelerographs.
-A reservoir level indicator and meteorological station would also be included, and an automated data acquisition system would provide for remote data acquisition of the dams.
+A reservoir level indicator and meteorological station would also be included, and an automated data acquisition system would provide for remote access to dam monitoring data.